 Dr. Alexis McLean

-About Dr. Alexis McLean, Interim Dean of Student Success
+About Dr. Alexis McLean, Interim Dean of Student Affairs

 Dr. McLean holds a Bachelor’s degree in Psychology from Pennsylvania State University, and a Master’s in Mental Health and Wellness, and Doctorate in Higher Education Administration from New York University.